 XIII.
-Recent Decisions
+RECENT DECISIONS

 Marc Hayden v.
-Cut Zaven Ltd., and Papillion Ltd., Injury No.: 14-103077
+Cut Zaven Ltd., and Papillion Ltd., Injury No.: 14-103077 or scientific evidence to support the contention that asbestos containing hairdryers were linked to mesothelioma diagnoses in those who used them.

 Hayden is the first case that required the application of not only enhanced benefits, but also traditional benefits on a toxic exposure claim of mesothelioma.